 After initial opposition to their preaching and even facing arrest, Onesphore realised that a holistic approach would be needed to engage with hard to reach communities.
 As well as sharing the good news of Jesus, Harvest offered practical help.
 This gained the trust of the Batwa (pygmy) community.
 The team met with members of the Batwa ethnic group to understand what they needed in practical terms.
 It was clear that the number one priority was housing, followed by food and medicine.
 Once these needs started to be met the community asked them, “Show us how we can have your peace, love, passion and joy?”
 Currently, HI serves 650 families in 5 areas and there are Batwa-led churches in three of the areas where HI works.

 Onesphore pioneered a summer outreach campaign which has continued to yield extraordinary fruit.
 Over the last 15 years (apart from 2020 because of Covid), teams averaging 700 young people have gone out across Burundi to preach and serve and pray for the sick.
 They have witnessed apostolic miracles, with demons being cast out, witchdoctors burning their charms and repenting, cripples being healed, and more.
 We reckon that 170,000 people have come to Christ over those 15 years, it has been truly remarkable.

 Onesphore handed over the leadership of HI in 2015, and he has more recently co-founded Antioch Africa, which is one of GLO’s partners (you can read elsewhere about the vision).
 He has a pivotal role in strengthening the theological rigour and practical effectiveness of a new movement of churches in the nation.

-Onesphore currently represents Great Lakes Outreach in Burundi.
+Onesphore has previously served Great Lakes Outreach in Burundi as National Director.
 He has authored several books and is married to Dr Innocente, they have four children.